thuongcjn/todo/README.md

-This is my practice on react , js ,...I learned it from a youtuber This project uses mern stack
+This is my practice on react , js ,...
+This project uses mern stack